Constantine-k/Stanford-Calculator/README.md

-# Stanford-Calculator
+# Calculator
-iOS app "Calculator" that has been developed during Stanford University course CS 193P.
+iOS app that has been developed during Stanford University course CS 193P.